The Best Used SUVs in Canada Under $10,000

 Toyota Matrix

 The Toyota Matrix was far more popular in Canada than it was in the United States.
 Owners here tend to love them and hang onto them thanks to their reliability ratings and relatively low maintenance costs.
-With a compact footprint, tall profile, and larger cargo space, the Matrix makes a good alternative to a small SUV at a lower price.
-Expect to get a 10 to 12-year-old car with about 200,000 km on the odometer in this price range, with plenty of higher-mileage units around to show that these reasonably priced options have plenty of life left in them when they’re well-maintained.
+With a compact footprint, tall profile, and relatively large cargo space, the Matrix — which is more something between a crossover and a hatchback — makes a good alternative to a small SUV at a lower price.
+Expect to get a 10 to 15-year-old car with about 200,000 km on the odometer in this price range, with plenty of higher-kilometre units around to show that these reasonably priced options have plenty of life left in them when they’re well-maintained.

 2014 Subaru Outback Preview summaryImage